GJprocode/JavaFXLoginAgri/README.md

 #### Follow this youtube vid first, https://www.youtube.com/watch?v=e8g9eNnFpHQ , and test without maven in seperate project, exactly, as is with latest drivers and it should work.
 Rerun with Maven and make that connection listen.
 #### Maven makes your project structure a little different with some few tweaks.

-#### other usefull vids to fix Fix Error: JavaFX runtime components are missing, and are required to run this application
+#### other usefull vids to Fix Error: JavaFX runtime components are missing, and are required to run this application
 #### https://www.youtube.com/watch?v=hS_6ek9rTco
 #### notes: include:
 #### Parent root = FXMLLoader.load(getClass().getResource("second.fxml"));